 You must give a detailed description of unsatisfactory conditions in the remarks block of the ODCL form.
+If an operator observes a deficiency of a critical component, or an operating condition that could result in uncontrolled movement, failure to move as expected from a control input, or otherwise render the crane unsafe, the operator shall immediately secure the crane from further operation and notify the supervisor of the deficiency observed.
+This includes leaks with greater than normal or increasing seepage.

-If you discover a load bearing part, load controlling part or operational safety device that is unsatisfactory, you must stop, secure the crane, and notify your supervisor.
-The supervisor shall immediately report the crane deficiency to the crane inspection organization.
-The item shall be marked by the operator as unsatisfactory on the ODCL and the deficiency shall be described in the remarks block.
+The supervisor shall immediately report the crane deficiency to the crane inspection organization for diagnosis of the deficiency and initiation of corrective repair action, including engineering resolution as necessary.
+The item shall be marked by the operator as unsatisfactory on the ODCL, and the deficiency shall be described in the remarks block.
 Minor deficiencies must be marked as unsatisfactory on the ODCL, and the operator shall describe the deficiency in the remarks block.
 The supervisor shall provide the ODCL to the organization responsible for corrective action.